monk-io/docs/docs/lifecycle/cluster-operate-1.md

 ## Stopping peers

-If you wish to stop a particular member of the cluster:
+If you wish to remove a particular node from the cluster:

-    monk cluster peer-stop <peer-name>
+    monk cluster peer-remove <peer-name>

 This will stop the peer and detach it from the cluster.

 !!! warning

+    The instance will be terminated.

     Monk will not back up the storage of the instances it terminates.
-Use `shrink` with caution and make sure that you've backed up your data first if you'd like to keep it.
+Use `peer-remove` with caution and make sure that you've backed up your data first if you'd like to keep it.

 ## Shrinking the cluster